felipepiresdejesus/Refit.OAuth2/README.md

 The resulting `.nupkg` file will be placed in the `bin/Release` directory and can be published to a NuGet feed.

-This library is meant as a small starting point and does not cover the full OAuth2 specification.
+This library aims to be compliant with the OAuth2 specification and can be extended with custom grant types if needed.